 Try and keep dirt out of your home with a good doormat and/or a ‘shoeless house’ policy.
 Less dirt means less sweeping, mopping, and vacuuming, which results in less work for you and reduced use of water, energy and chemicals.

 If buildings are designed to make cleaning simple and easy, those spaces become cleaner, healthier, and require fewer substances to maintain.
-In larger buildings, this can translate into money-saving because cleaning can be as much as 50% of a building’s total energy costs.
+In larger buildings, this can translate into money-saving because cleaning can be as much as 50% of a building’s total maintenance costs.

 Make your own all-purpose cleaning scrub by mixing baking soda with enough plant-based liquid soap to make a paste.
-Spread some of the paste on half of a lemon and use to rub down kitchen surfaces.
+Spread some of the paste on half a lemon and use to rub down kitchen surfaces.
 Finish by wiping with a damp cloth.

 Try making your own air freshener – heat cinnamon, cloves, or any other herb in water in the affected room.

-Cleaning chemicals in your home can raise indoor air pollution (due to volatile organic compounds – VOC’s) by as much as x100.
+Cleaning chemicals used in your home can raise indoor air pollution (due to volatile organic compounds – VOC’s) by as much as x100.

 It has been shown that antibacterial and antimicrobial ‘cleaners’ are no better than regular soap and water.
-In-fact they increase the risk of breeding ‘super germs’, bacteria that survive the chemical onslaught and develop resistance to the very chemicals made to kill them.
+In-fact they increase the risk of breeding ‘super germs’, ie bacteria that survive the chemical onslaught and develop resistance to the very chemicals made to kill them.